aurotripathy/sushi-detector/README.md

 ## Sushi Detector

+This project segments a variety of suhsi pieces from the background.
+It can be used for counting the items.

-[Detectron2](https://github.com/facebookresearch/detectron2 "Detectron2") is a PyTorch-powered  object detection and segmentation framework.
-It si designed to support research and production needs.
+It uses [Detectron2](https://github.com/facebookresearch/detectron2 "Detectron2") a PyTorch-powered  object detection and segmentation framework.
+Detectron2 is designed to support research and production needs.
 As of this post, it is at version 0.1 yet it appears to be mature.
 So expect a lot when it does get mature.

 This tutorial highlights the use of the training and evaluation APIs on a simple segmentation task.
 Note, Detectron2 is capable of panoptic segmentation, pose estimation, DensePose, etc.